mchow01/mchow01.github.io/_posts/2020-06-19-technical_projects_security.md

 ### Build a Static Website Using HTML, CSS, JavaScript, and Amazon S3

 Without using a front-end framework such as Bootstrap, write a simple static website using HTML, CSS, JavaScript, and Amazon S3.
 One idea for a website is a personal website.
-It is not recommended use a front-end framework for this project because it provides so much for you where you don't need to understand how things really work.
+I do not recommended using a front-end framework for this project because it provides so much for you where you don't need to understand how things really work.
 Build the website using a good code editor (e.g., Atom, Sublime, Visual Studio Code).

 If your goal is to do web application security, it is necessary to know how the web works.
 This includes the syntax and structure of HTML, CSS, and JavaScript files.
-I also include Amazon S3 in this project, not because it is part of AWS, but because of the rash of security incidents involving open S3 buckets exposing troves of secrets.
+I also included Amazon S3 in this project, not because it is part of AWS, but because of the rash of security incidents involving open S3 buckets exposing troves of secrets.
 Hence, this is a system that security practitioners should know about.

 ### Create a Blog Using WordPress